DPC Latency: Diagnose & Fix Audio Crackling and Input Lag on Windows

 Learning the Core Concepts: Interrupts and DPCs.

 In order to solve an issue, you have to know what it consists of.
-To make the key elements of this story of delay suit the everyday experience, let us define them.
+To make the key elements of this story of delay suit

 What are System Interrupts (ISRs)?